chenju2k6/chenju2k6.github.io/_posts/temp.md

 * It is easy to identify the sub-problem.
 The question is, how to write the transfer function.

 ## 17 Three equal parts
+## 18 Remove boxes, Burst Ballons, Minimum Cost to merge stones

+Key point:

+* Burst Ballons: reverse thinking, as design mem[l][k]
+* Remove boxes, design memorization as mem[l][r][k], means the solution for array from l to r with k boxes as the same color as array[r].
+The key observation is that for strings like abcddd could be reduced to solution as abc + ddd